What We Know About the Explosion on a London Underground Train

-Passengers suffered facial injuries after reports of a container exploding on a subway train in London during rush hour.
+Passengers reportedly suffered facial injuries after an explosion on a London Underground train in what police are treating as a terrorist incident.

-The police were called to the scene at Parsons Green station on Friday morning.
-It is unclear what caused the incident, but images of a white bucket on fire next to a door is being shared widely on social media.
+Counterterrorism police are investigating the explosion that took place during rush hour.
+It is unclear what caused the incident, but images of a white bucket on fire next to a door are being shared widely on social media.

-London's transport authority has extended a suspension of the line that ran through the metro station in west London.
+The police were called to the scene at Parsons Green station in southwest London on Friday morning.
+London's transport authority has extended a suspension of the line that ran through the station, and ambulance services are on the scene.
+Here's what we know so far:

 What happened?

-An explosion happened in one of the train's rear carriages, a reporter for the London daily Metro said.
+The explosion occurred in one of the train's rear carriages, a reporter for the London daily Metro said.
 Some were "really badly burned" and their "hair was coming off," the reporter, who was at the scene when it happened, said according to the Metro.

 A passenger on the District line train, which was heading towards central London, said that the packed train suddenly emptied following the apparent blast.
 He told the news agency PA that those injured appeared to have been hurt in the panicked stampede.